kareiku/misc/guides/playlist-steps.md

-# Steps for downloading the songs from a certain website
+# Steps for downloading a playlist from a certain website

 1. Access the website HTML page with the playlist.